ckaestne/seai/lectures/15_fairness_i/fairness_i.md

   * Impose additional parity constraint into ML optimization process (as part of the loss function)
 * Post-processing
-  * Adjust the learned model to be uncorrelated with sensitive attributes
+  * Adjust thresholds to achieve a desired fairness metric
 * (Still active area of research!
 Many new techniques published each year)

 <!-- references -->